Sacrament: Catholicism

-Roman Catholic theology enumerates seven sacraments: Baptism, Confirmation (Chrismation), Eucharist (Communion), Penance (Reconciliation, Confession), Matrimony (Marriage), Holy Orders (ordination to the diaconate, priesthood, or episcopate) and Anointing of the Sick (before the Second Vatican Council generally called Extreme Unction).
+Catholic theology enumerates seven sacraments: Baptism, Confirmation (Chrismation), Eucharist (Communion), Penance (Reconciliation, Confession), Matrimony (Marriage), Holy Orders (ordination to the diaconate, priesthood, or episcopate) and Anointing of the Sick (before the Second Vatican Council generally called Extreme Unction).
 The list of seven sacraments already given by the Second Council of Lyon (1274) and the Council of Florence (1439) was reaffirmed by the Council of Trent (1545–1563), which stated:

 During the Middle Ages, sacramental records were in Latin.
 Even after the Reformation, many ecclesiastical leaders continued using this practice into the 20th century.
 On occasion, Protestant ministers followed the same practice.
 Since W was not part of the Latin alphabet, scribes only used it when dealing with names or places.
 In addition, names were modified to fit a "Latin mold".
 For instance, the name Joseph would be rendered as Iosephus or Josephus.

 The Catholic Church indicates that the sacraments are necessary for salvation, though not every sacrament is necessary for every individual.
 The Church applies this teaching even to the sacrament of baptism, the gateway to the other sacraments.
 It states that "Baptism is necessary for salvation for those to whom the Gospel has been proclaimed and who have had the possibility of asking for this sacrament."
 But it adds: "God has bound salvation to the sacrament of Baptism, but he himself is not bound by his sacraments," and accordingly, "since Christ died for the salvation of all, those can be saved without Baptism who die for the faith (Baptism of blood).
 Catechumens and all those who, even without knowing Christ and the Church, still (under the impulse of grace) sincerely seek God and strive to do his will can also be saved without Baptism (Baptism of desire).
 The Church in her liturgy entrusts children who die without Baptism to the mercy of God."